winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 <!--truncate-->
 ## Introduction
-Why should we invest in developing a new programming language (for humans) today, when AI is rapidly advancing and taking over more coding tasks?
+Why am I investing time and effort in the development of a new programming language (for humans) today, when AI is rapidly advancing and taking over more coding tasks?

 I often encounter this question in various forms: